fractalyze/rabbitsnark/.gemini/styleguide.md

 ## Comment Style

 - Non-trivial code changes must be accompanied by comments.
-- Comments should explain **why** a change or design decision was made, not just what the code does.
+- Comments explain **why** a change or design decision was made or explain the code for better readability.
 - Use full sentences with proper punctuation.

 ______________________________________________________________________